 The CHA will undertake marketing efforts, including efforts to affirmatively further fair housing, whenever there is a need to do so in order to address: changes required as a result of legislative or regulatory requirements; fair housing needs; unit vacancy or turnover considerations; de-concentration and income mixing needs; the housing needs of elderly, disabled or minority households; an insufficient pool of applicants on the waiting list; or any other factor which may require marketing efforts to further program goals.

-The CHA shall assess these factors at least annually as part of its Agency Plan in order to determine the need and scope of the marketing effort.
+The CHA shall assess these factors at least annually as part of its Agency Planning process in order to determine the need and scope of the marketing effort.

 2.4.2 Affirmative Marketing